named-data/PyNDN2/INSTALL.md

 Otherwise, following are the detailed steps for each platform to manually install the prerequisites.

-## OS X 10.8.5
-Install Xcode.
-In Xcode Preferences > Downloads, install "Command Line Tools".
-In a terminal, enter:

-    sudo easy_install pip
-    sudo CFLAGS=-Qunused-arguments pip install pycrypto

-Optional: To install trollius (Python <= 3.2), in a terminal enter:

-    sudo pip install trollius

-Optional: To install Protobuf in Python 2, in a terminal enter:

-    sudo pip install protobuf

-Optional: To install Protobuf in Python 3, in a terminal enter:

-    sudo pip install protobuf-py3

-Optional: To install Sphinx, in a terminal enter:

-    sudo pip install sphinx

-Optional: To install pytest, mock and gevent, in a terminal enter:

-    sudo CFLAGS=-Qunused-arguments pip install pytest mock gevent

 ## OS X 10.9.5, OS X 10.10.2, OS X 10.11
 Install Xcode.
 (Xcode seems to already have the Command Line Tools.)
 In a terminal, enter: